Vanclief/state/README.md

 *Query format will depend of your database*

 ### Models
-Your models should implement the object.Model interface, you can check `examplemodels` to see how this is done.
+Your models should implement the interfaces.Model interface, you can check `examplemodels` to see how this is done.

 ### Database Interface
-Your database should implement the `state.Database` interface, check the folder `databases` for examples.
+Your database should implement the `interfaces.Database` interface, check the folder `databases` for examples.

 ### Cache Interface
-Your cache should implement the `state.Cache` interface, check the folder `caches` for examples.
+Your cache should implement the `interfaces.Cache` interface, check the folder `caches` for examples.

 ## Contributions
 Feel free to open a PR or an Issue.